-An esteemed cultural historian from a local university has traced the death of the dab to the moment when Michael Slater performed the act at the SCG early last year while on national television.
+An esteemed cultural historian from a local university has traced the death of the dab to the moment when Michael Slater performed the act at the SCG in early 2017 while on national television.
 The historian, Roger Salisbury, believes that the forced and contrived nature of Slater’s dab was enough to convince dedicated dabbers that it was no longer cool and that the form of celebration should be slowly phased out.

 The dab, which you can view here, had its origins in music before entering the realm of professional football in the United States where it is first believed to have been used as a form of celebration in September 2015.
 Following that initial dab, athletes around the world caught on, none more so than quarterback Cam Newton whom some describe as the official ambassador of the dab.